zen3ger/conrod-guessing_game/README.md

+##CURRENT CODE DOES NOT RESEMBELS THE TUTORIAL - WORK IN PROGRESS

 ##Using Conrod - Let's build something simple!

 We're about to make a simple application step by step.
 The example app will be a graphical version of the Guessing Game.
 I'm pretty sure you came across this one in the Rust Book.
 This time, we're going to make it look pretty!